alecnmk/rubyshift/README.md

 ----------
 - Rendered the map with all the stations (with color-based separation)
 - Learnt how to calculate distances between stations, with visualization
+- Calculation of number of trains by given time is present and covered with test
 - Used Geokit-rails and Y4MR
 - Nice models, but static number of people
 - Number of people, wait minutes, trains number is calculated, but not visualized
 - Nicely built application, everything is clearly defined
+- Tests are present for station: people count and wait minutes

 ## TEAM 3 ##